MLOps-ZHAW/MLOps_Labs/README.md

 ### Creating environments with `conda`

-Once you have conda installed, you can create an environment from a `env.yaml` file using the following command:
+Once you have conda installed, navigate to the lab directory (for example, `cd lab01`) and create its environment from the `env.yaml` file:

 ```shell
 conda env create -f env.yaml